mindsdb/mindsdb/README.md

 ## 📖 About Us

-MindsDB MindsDB is a federated query engine designed for AI agents and applications that need to answer questions from one or multiple [data sources](https://docs.mindsdb.com/integrations/data-overview?utm_medium=community&utm_source=github&utm_campaign=mindsdb%20repo), including both structured and unstructured data..
+MindsDB is a federated query engine designed for AI agents and applications that need to answer questions from one or multiple [data sources](https://docs.mindsdb.com/integrations/data-overview?utm_medium=community&utm_source=github&utm_campaign=mindsdb%20repo), including both structured and unstructured data..

 ## 🚀 Get Started